Jed-Miller/project1_group10/README.md

-# The Effect of Snowpack in the Central Sierras  Counties on Wildfire Severity in Outlying Counties
+# The Effect of Snowpack in the Central Sierras on Wildfire Severity in Outlying Counties

 A project for UCB Extension, written and analyzed by: